Lme20/Pomodoro-System-IoT-project-/README.md

 ### Presenting the data

+The project does not come with a dashboard per definition but I made use of Google sheets instead to present the data, most dashboards from various protocols require a defined set of "inputs" which are better adjusted to projects with sensors, I've instead decided to go for a spreadsheet as the data obtained does not require actual "measurements" and is only meant to provide insight to its user.
+I believe, however, that with some more exploring a dashboard could be implemented to make the data more intuitive.

+The data is meant to be preserved in the Google sheet as long as the user needs it to.
+A possible

 Describe the presentation part.
 How is the dashboard built?
 How long is the data preserved in the database?

 - [ ] Provide visual examples on how the dashboard looks.
 Pictures needed.